Get all the latest data for Hua Hin

 Do I need a specific visa to buy property in Hua Hin right now?

-You do not need a specific visa to buy property in Hua Hin, and many foreigners complete purchases while on a tourist visa, though the process can be tight if you need multiple Land Office visits.
+In June 2026, a foreigner does not usually need a specific Thai visa to buy property in Hua Hin, and buying while on a tourist entry or from abroad can be possible if the documents are correct.

 Does buying property help me get residency and citizenship in Hua Hin in 2026?